 - Keep soil moist (not soaking wet).

 - Like many tropical plants, ginger likes 40-50% relative humidity.
-You can also mist it and provide a drip tray filled with water to help maintain humidity levels.
+Some gardeners use a drip tray filled with water to catch water spills.

 In 2-4 weeks, a shoot should emerge from the soil: